 This tendency of ours, to be so fully consumed by a desire that we lose ourselves to it, is a lifetimes of baggage that we’ve been trying to let go of.
 However, this hasn’t been very successful so far, which is why, we feel disconnected from our true nature.

 Reflection: The best way to overcome a heavy vasana is to address it head-on and DESTROY your identification with lower tendencies such as the ones above.
-There are many way you can work to heal your karmic patterns and evolve past these gripping behaviors.
+There are many way you can work to heal your karmic patterns and evolve past these gripping behaviours.
 Consider exploring journaling, inner child healing or taking support from someone you trust as ways to help you disconnect from your heavy desires.

 The different types of desires hold different degrees of control on our freedom.
 The more deeply persistent you are to get something, or someone, the more trapped you will feel in your own experience.